sudipshil9862/fonts-compare/README.md

-# Fonts-Compare
+# fonts-compare
-### Fonts-Compare is a project that allows users to compare different fonts of a specific language, based on their FontWeight, FontSize, and FontStyle.
+### fonts-compare is a project that allows users to compare different fonts of a specific language, based on their FontWeight, FontSize, and FontStyle.
 The project is designed to help users choose the best font for their needs, whether they are creating a document or designing a website.
 The project uses the Gtk4 toolkit and requires the installation of font packages for the specific languages users wish to work with.
 The project is available on Fedora Copr and can also be installed by downloading the Git repository and installing the necessary dependencies.

+#### NOTE: `fonts-compare` package is compatible with all GTK versions

 #### Logo of fonts-compare
 ![fonts-compare](https://user-images.githubusercontent.com/66914502/213653980-9469d863-44dc-4765-8268-13ffa64a5906.svg)